 Uber & Lyft Accident Lawyers Haddonfield, NJ

-Uber and Lyft Accident Attorneys Fight for Our Clients’ Rights to Compensation in Camden County, Burlington County, and Throughout South Jersey
+Uber and Lyft Accident Attorneys Fight for Our Clients’ Rights to Compensation in Camden County and Throughout South Jersey

 If you or a loved one were injured in an accident involving an Uber or a Lyft, either as a passenger of an Uber or Lyft vehicle or an occupant of a vehicle struck by an Uber or Lyft vehicle, you and your family may be confused as to exactly who is responsible for compensation for your injuries and expenses — the driver, or the rideshare company the driver was working for?
 Whether the driver was transporting passengers or going to pick up passengers can determine how much insurance coverage is available to compensate you for your damages.
 Even then, given the possibility for confusion around the circumstances of the accident, it can be difficult to get the insurance companies to pay compensation for your injuries.
 That is why you need an experienced Uber & Lyft accident lawyer to advocate for your interests and your right to be compensated.

 The award-winning car accident lawyers of Andres & Berger P.C. understand that accidents involving Ubers or Lyfts aren’t cut and dry matters.
 That is why our attorneys will thoroughly investigate your claim and fight against the insurance companies to get you the compensation you deserve.
 When you or a loved one are injured in an accident involving an Uber or Lyft, we are ready to bring our experience and proven track-record helping clients obtain millions of dollars in recovery to advocate for your interests.

 Who Is Responsible for Injuries Suffered in an Uber or Lyft Accident?